fpga-theremin/sensors/fpga_sensor/README.md

 Choosing FPGA device
 ====================

-Cheap but powerful enough to implement all the features of sensor.
+FPGA device should be cheap but powerful enough to implement all the features of sensor, available in stock.

 Current candidates (Lattice iCE40 Ultra family, QFN-48 package, 39 I/O):